Summer Reading Program

 Choosing the Books

 The complete list of summer reading book choices along with links to their descriptions can be viewed at:

 Completing a Project

 Students will create a project that reflects their engagement with and understanding of each book they've read.
 This project must be completed over the summer.
 Students have many options, including creating a book trailer or poster, a video, a new book cover, or an artistic representation (through drawing, paint, collage, or sculpture) of the book.
-Specific guidelines and information are included on the Summer Reading website or by clicking here.
+Specific guidelines and information can be found by clicking here.
 Summer reading projects will be graded as an English assignment.
 Our goal is that these student-created book projects will be used to promote these books to other students throughout the school year.